SmileyChris/django-includecontents/README.md

 pip install django-includecontents
 ```

+Either install the custom template engine or just add this app to your `INSTALLED_APPS`.

+### Template engine installation

-To use the custom template engine, replace the default `DjangoTemplates` backend in your settings:
+Replace the default `DjangoTemplates` backend in your settings:

 ```python
 TEMPLATES = [